 The Power System Protection And Coordination section of the course will provide a practical and comprehensive description of the principles and concepts of analysis, application and operation of protection schemes for various power system elements such as feeders, transformers, motors, buses, generators, etc. The Power Systems Coordination course makes extensive use of in-class curve drawing exercises and actual case histories to familiarize trainees with the art of power systems coordination.
 Selection of time/current characteristics, protection, selectivity and deriving protective device settings consistent with National Electric Code and ANSI Standard requirements are emphasized in this course.
 This course covers the subject of power system protection from a practical perspective, and includes important functional aspects such as testing and coordination of protection systems.
 This course is designed for individuals who are involved with industries and utilities which depend on proper system protection for operational efficiency and minimizing damage to equipment.

-These Electrical Engineering Courses are designed for plant and design electrical engineers and plant supervisors, inspectors, regulators, safety officers, technicians, electricians, who are responsible for the reliable operation and maintenance of industrial, commercial and insitutional electric power distribution systems.
+This Power System Analysis, Protection Coordination and Modeling and Arc Flash Analysis/Study - IEEE 1584 Update course is designed for utility, industrial, commercial and institutional power system electrical engineering personnel, electrical consulting engineers, as well as electrical design engineers, who are responsible for the reliable design, engineering and operation and of industrial, commercial and insitutional electric power distribution systems.
 Plant, facility, and corporate electrical engineers dealing with one or more company distribution systems and consulting and utility engineers dealing with clients' systems.
 Consultants, architect-engineers will also find this course very beneficial.

 1: POWER SYSTEM FUNDAMENTALS